-In the event of a natural disaster, corporate leaders not only need to consider how to mitigate the impact on their infrastructure and operations, but also the role their organization will play in ensuring the well-being and safety of their workforce.
-With many employees still working from home, how does your traditional duty of care program extend to those in need during a hurricane?
+In the event of a natural disaster, corporate leaders not only need to consider how to mitigate the impact on their infrastructure and operations, but also the role their organization will play in ensuring the well-being and safety of their workforce whether at home or the office.
+How does your traditional duty of care program extend to those in need during a hurricane?
 A critical component to your business continuity plan is to ensure your people are taken care of in a crisis.